tiffany-simionescu/conway-game-of-life/README.md

 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+## Tech used?

+- React
+- Material UI

+## How to use?

+- You can create your own cell patterns or use the pre-programmed buttons to see Conway's Game of Life in action.

+- Once you have the pattern selected, click Run.

+- The game keeps track of how many Generations it takes to get to its current pattern.

+- If you wish for the cells and Generation to stop, click the stop button

+- If you wish to start over, click the clear button.

+- For more information about the game, please view the left-side panels

 ## Exceptional difficulties and solutions, if any.

 The only difficulty I ran into was getting the Generation count to stop once the cell automaton finished.